HIPAA Privacy Rules: Compliance with HIPAA Laws and Regulations

 What is the main goal of the HIPAA Privacy Rule?

 The HIPAA Privacy Rule’s main aim is to protect the privacy and confidentiality of patients.
-At the same time, doctors often need to share information with other entities, such as medical laboratories, testing facilities, hospitals, other doctor’s offices, and even the patient themselves.
+At the same time, doctors often need to share information with other entities, such as medical laboratories, testing facilities, hospitals, other doctor’s offices, and even the patients themselves.
 The HIPAA Privacy Rule is also in place to safely enable the exchange of information as needed for patient care.

-Because compliance is mandatory across all HIPAA-covered entities, standards and goals for patient privacy are the same no matter where that information goes.
+Because compliance is mandatory across all HIPAA-covered entities, standards, and goals for patient privacy are the same no matter where that information goes.

 What agency is responsible for enforcing the HIPAA Privacy Rule?